dexie-bot/viem/site/pages/zksync/actions/getL1TokenAddress.md

 ---
-description: Returns the L1 token address equivalent for a L2 token address as they are not equal.
+description: Returns the L1 token address equivalent for an L2 token address as they are not equal.
 ---

 # getL1TokenAddress